SEPURIPAVAN/SmartJob-Scheduler/README.md

 # Smart Job Scheduler

 A sophisticated job scheduling application that helps manage interview slots for companies using a greedy algorithm.
-The application features a modern, premium interface with light and dark theme support.
+The application features a modern, premium interface.

 ## Quick Start